Tom-FelixBerger/Tom-FelixBerger/README.md

 ____________________________________________________________________________________________

-📊 Working Student in Data Science.
+📊 I'm Master Student in Data Science, also I studied Maths (B.A.) and Philosophy (M.A.)

-👀 Philosopher excited about AI alignment, in particular mitigation of deception by LLMs.
+👀 I'm excited about AI alignment, in particular mitigation of deception by LLMs.

-🐒 I work on evolutionary game theory and the evolution of morality.
+🐒 I also work on game theoretic models of the evolution of morality.

 ____________________________________________________________________________________________